rohitshetty/rohitshetty.github.io/content/weekly-notes/Weekly-Notes-2024-W11.md

 5. I have a love-hate relationship with Instagram.
 I post my photos there and keep in touch with friends and follow other interesting people.
 But, I also end up spending hours on Reels every day.
 Their explore page is toxic.
 I wish Instagram gave me an option to switch off features I didn't like, a user-facing Feature Flag.
 I know, Instagram has no incentive to do that; rather, they are incentivized to do the exact opposite.
 But in an ideal world, this would be good to have.
 On that note, I have a Pixelfed account where I post my images to [@rohitshetty@pixelfed.social](https://pixelfed.social/rohitshetty).
 If you are in the fediverse, find me there.

-6. I installed [Noto Nastaliq Font](https://fonts.google.com/noto/specimen/Noto+Nastaliq+Urdu) to render Urdu in Nastaliq style.
+6. I installed [Noto Nastaliq Font](https://fonts.google.com/noto/specimen/Noto+Nastaliq+Urdu) to render Urdu in Nastaliq style in hugo here.
+It was straightforward, but I modified my theme, this created few issues.
+I solved it by cloning the theme, and then pointing the git submodule to that instead.

 Till next week -